-Island, a number of human skeletons have, within a few years, been dug up; supposed to be the remains of Indians buried in a former age, and many more are doubtless now resting there in undisturbed repose.
-There may they rest, in nature's solitude, till the Great Spirit calls them hence.
-On this island is found a very great variety of wild plants, shrubs and flowers: nearly two hundred different species, some of them very rare, have already been discovered.
-Of the Tillium Grandiflora, sixteen The seeds of plants and varieties are found here. flowers, from the shores of all the upper lakes and rivers. have probably been washed upon this island. vears since, a number of deer were put upon this island. which soon became quite tame; but visiters, in order to see them jump, would occasionally frighten them, when they would immediately betake themselves to the rapids. and thus were carried over the Falls, until all were finally destroyed.
+About two thirds of this island are still covered with tall trees, many of which are clothed with a magnificent drapery of ivy and other creeping plants, and many have been killed by reason of the countless names that have been cut into their So strong is the desire of man for immortality, that few can resist the temptation to leave some memorial of their visit to the Falls. earliest genuine date of any name yet found, is in the year 1769, though names have been cut within a few years and dated back as early as 1745; but on the rocks near the Falls on the American side, there are names chiseled out and dated 1711, 1726, 1745, &c.
+On Goat Island, a number of human skeletons have, within a few years, been dug up; supposed to be the remains of Indians buried in a former age, and many more are doubtless now resting there in undisturbed repose.-There may they rest, in nature's solitude, till the Great Spirit calls them hence.
+On this island is found a very great variety of wild plants, shrubs and flowers; nearly two hundred different species, some of them very rare, have already been disco-Of the Tillium Grandiflora, sixteen varieties are found here.
+The seeds of plants and flowers, from the shores of all the upper lakes and rivers, have probably been washed upon this island.
+Some years since, a number of deer were put upon this island, which soon became quite tame; but visiters, in order to see them jump, would occasionally frighten them, when they would immediately betake themselves to the rapids, and thus were carried over the Falls, until all were finally destroyed.

-When the present proprietor shall have completed the spacious garden recently laid out, in which he designs to cultivate all the fruits that will grow in this mild and genial climate, and shall have finished the many other improvements which he has projected, no other place, perhaps, in the world will present attractions equal to those of Goat Island.
-The approach to it is from the American side, by means of a bridge of the most difficult and hazardous construction, which extends from the shore, 28 rods, to Bath Island, and thence 16 rods farther, to Goat Island.
+When the present proprietor shall have completed the spacious garden recently laid out, in which he designs to cultivate all the fruits that will grow in this mild and genial climate, and shall have finished the many other improvements which he has projected, no other place, perhaps, in the world, will present attractions equal to those of Goat Island.
+The approach to it is from the American side by means of a bridge of the most difficult and hazardous construction, which extends from the shore 28 rods to Bath Island, and thence 16 rods farther to Goat Island.